U.S. Justice Department charges ex-boxer with trafficking more than $1 billion in cocaine

 Gogic briefly appeared in U.S. magistrate court, and has another hearing set for Nov.
 7.

-The illegal drugs allegedly traveled across the U.S. from Columbia and eventually entered Europe.
+The illegal drugs allegedly traveled across the U.S. from Colombia and eventually entered Europe.

 JAKE PAUL DEFEATS UFC LEGEND ANDERSON SILVA BY UNANIMOUS DECISION